Roman conquest of the Iberian Peninsula: Second campaign

 Scipio fell ill and there were rumours that he had died.
 Mandonius and Indibilis called on their people to revolt, raised a Celtiberian force and ravaged the land of the Suessetani and Sedetani, who were Roman allies.
 There was a mutiny of Roman soldiers in a camp near Sucro (on today's River Jucar, south of Valencia).
 They were unhappy that they were still in Hispania even though the war had ended and demanded their pay.
 The soldiers gave the command of the camp to the chief ringleaders of the mutiny, two common soldiers.
 When confirmation of Scipio's death did not arrive the ringleaders were abandoned by their followers.
 Scipio sent seven officers to announce that he was alive and well.
 They told the soldiers that their demand for pay was reasonable and that they would put it to Scipio, who sent collectors among the tributary tribes to raise the money for this.
 Scipio then summoned the soldiers to New Carthage to receive the pay.
 The ringleaders were executed and the soldiers were reprimanded and then given their pay.

-In the meantime, Lucius Marcius defeated Hanno, Mago's prefect, who had been sent from Gades (Cadiz) with a small force of Africans to hire local mercenaries and had armed 4,000 young men.
+In the meantime, Lucius Marcius defeated Hanno, Mago's prefect, who had been sent from Gades (Cádiz) with a small force of Africans to hire local mercenaries and had armed 4,000 young men.
 Hanno escaped.
 Gaius Laelius' ships reached Carteia, in the Bay of Gibraltar.
 Some men offered to surrender Gades, but the plot was discovered and Mago arrested them and sent them to Carthage in a convoy of ships.
 When this passed the Strait of Gibraltar Laelius pursued it.
 There was a battle made chaotic by the current.
-Four Carthaginians ships were sunk and five fled to Africa.
+Four Carthaginian ships were sunk and five fled to Africa.
 Back onshore, Laelius learnt that the plot had been discovered.
 He and Lucius Marcius agreed that they were wasting time and returned to Cartago Nova.
 Mago sent news of the mutiny of the Roman camp and the Illergete revolt to Carthage and urged for aid to be sent for the re-conquest of Hispania.